Healthy Penguin Nation

 Tips and resources for enhancing your physical wellness

-As a Clark College employee, you have access to a robust suite of free fitness and nutrition resources through our Employee Assistance Program provider, MHN.
+As a Clark College employee, you have access to a robust suite of free fitness and nutrition resources through the Washington State Employee Assistance Program.
 Ready to take a serious step toward positive change?
 Sign up, free-of-charge, for a Mayo Clinic Certified wellness coach to help you reach your personal goals.

 Consider joining the Clark College Thompson Fitness Center.
 For a small fee, faculty, staff and students can enjoy using fitness equipment, and receive fitness testing and personal training services.